AppDaemon/appdaemon/docs/APPGUIDE.rst

 With this in place, whenever a global module changes that apps depend upon, all dependent apps will be reloaded.
 This also works well with the App level dependencies.
-If a change to a global module forces an App to reload that other apps are dependant upon, the dependant apps will also be reloaded in sequence.
+If a change to a global module forces an App to reload that other apps are dependent upon, the dependent apps will also be reloaded in sequence.
 Using this mechanism, it is also possible to mark global modules as being dependent on other global modules.

 Note: the old ``global_modules`` directive used to be used for this function but has been deprecated.